-The landlord may use the security deposit to repair any damage the tenant causes beyond normal wear and tear to the premises, the common areas, and any furnishings provided by the landlord.
-"Normal wear and tear" means deterioration that occurs when the premises, or any furnishings provided, are used as intended, without negligence or abuse by the tenant or any of the tenant's guests or subtenants (if permitted).
+The funds from the security deposit may be used for any damages that occur beyond the normal wear and tear to the premises, common areas, and any furnishings that the landlord provides.
+Here, “normal wear and tear” means deterioration caused by using the premises as intended and without negligence or abuse by the tenant or the tenant’s guests.

-Lastly, the agreement spells out specific requirements that the tenant must follow in order to have all or part of the security deposit returned.
-Such requirements include the following:
+Lastly, the lease agreement lists the following requirements that the tenant must meet in order to have part or all of their security deposit returned at the termination of the lease:

 The agreement allows you to specify whether the tenant is responsible for paying property taxes, building insurance, and maintenance costs.
 If you select "None of the above," the tenant will not be responsible for these but will still be required to pay any sales or use taxes that could be assessed against the property unless the parties agree otherwise.

 You may choose to allow the tenant to be released from their obligations under the lease in the event that an acceptable substitute tenant is located.
 The landlord will still be free to refuse any substitute tenants that it does not like.
 Also, any substitute tenant may be required to sign a new lease on different terms.